 Culver-Stockton's travel study program provides students opportunities for short- and long-term international study as well as domestic travel courses.
 Funding is available in the form of travel study grants and international scholarships.
-For more information, contact the Associate Dean for Experiential Education and External Relations.
+For more information, contact the Coordinator of Experiential Learning.